soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 from agentarium.primitives import Entity
 ```

-Then, we create the classes `Wall` and `Gem`, with custom constructors that overwrite default parent attribute values and include sprites used for animation later on.
+Then, we create the classes `Wall`, `Sand`, and `Gem`, with custom constructors that overwrite default parent attribute values and include sprites used for animation later on.
 These sprites should be placed in a ``./assets/`` folder.
 Both `Wall` and `Gem` do not transition.

 ```python